 Oil, Gas & Mining

-Russia’s Stroytransgaz has announced that it had signed an extension and amendment agreement on the North and South Middle Area Gas Development project.
+Stroytransgaz has announced that it had completed a new stage in its maintenance contract on the South Middle Area Gas Plant.

 Damascus International Fairground